dingherself/phil-324/handouts/12-boyertown.md

         theoretical frameworks at our disposal:

-        -   First, courts usually look to Title VII precedents in interpreting Title VII.
+        -   First, courts usually look to Title VII precedents in interpreting Title IX.
 Following *Bostock*, then, we can consider the question using the but-for test: If a trans student were assigned a different sex at birth, they would be allowed to access the restroom or locker room that aligns